benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Dataset Iterators
 ------------------------------

 PyTorch Geometric Tenporal offers data iterators for discrete time datasets which contain the temporal snapshots.
+There are two types of discrete time data iterators:

+- ```` - Which is designed for spatio-temporal signals with a static graph.
+- ```` -

 A temporal snapshot is a PyTorch Geometric ``Data`` object.
 The returned snapshot has the following attributes:

 - ``edge_index`` -
 - ``edge_attr`` -